 - Apply warm compresses to the affected area for 10 to 15 minutes, 3 or 4 times a day;

 - Do not squeeze or stir too much in the region as it may worsen inflammation;

 - Do not wear make-up or contact lenses, to avoid spreading the lesion or it getting bigger, and taking longer to disappear.

-The swelling of the stye usually drains alone in about 4 days, not exceeding 1 week.
+The swelling of the stye usually drains alone in about 5 days, not exceeding 1 week.
 The signs of improvement are decreased swelling, pain and redness.
-Some cases, however, are more severe and may last longer and the infection can worsen, so be aware of the signs and seek help from a general practitioner.
+Some cases, however, are more severe and may last longer and the infection can worsen, so be aware of the signs and seek help from a ophthalmologist or dermatologist.

 When to go to the doctor